I have a #realtalk question for you: How do you end your workday?

-This step might seem anal to some, but I believe in taking care of both your workspace and your living space when you work from home.
+This step might seem overly fussy to some, but I believe taking care of both your workspace and your living space is ESSENTIAL when you work from home.

-Even though they often overlap, I encourage you to keep them as separate as you can.
-Your workspace should inspire you to do WORK, while your living space should inspire you to REST.
-You can’t do either very well if your space is a wreck.
+Even though they often overlap, I encourage you to keep your workspace and living space as separate as possible.
+Your workspace should inspire you to DO WORK, while your living space should inspire you TO REST.
+You can’t do either very well if your space is a mess.

-Spend as little as a few or as many as 20 minutes tidying up your living space.
+Pro Tip: Spending as little as 5 or as many as 20 minutes picking up/tidying up your living space will make a big impact on your overall productivity (especially if you’re like me and can’t work when you can see that the room around you or next to you is messy).
 Put dirty dishes in the dishwasher, fold blankets, fluff pillows, pick things up off the floor, and put things back where they belong.

 Related Post: How to Effectively Cut Back on Screen Time

-How will you end your workday now that you’ve read this post?
+I have another #realtalk question for you: How will you end your workday now that you’ve read my tips?

-I truly hope it inspires you to make some changes.
+I truly hope I’ve inspired you to make some changes!! 😘